Updated Jan 2021

 “The Casa Maria Luisa,” the first of the “Daughter of Peralta” homes will be open an exhibition residence with imported furnishings in Smith Reserve shortly after Jan 1, 1930.
 Fully decorated by H.C.
 Capwell company and sold by the Realty Syndicate.

-Casa Maria Luisa, when completely furnished, will represent an investment of $50,000.
+Casa Maria Luisa, when completely furnished, represented an investment of $50,000.

 “Master craftsmen have been employed in building and furnishing this usual home”

 Oakland Tribune January 19, 1930

 The beams and ceilings were stenciled by one of the noted Cathedral Artists, lighting fixtures from rare old-world patterns, overhanging balconies reminiscent of early Spanish-California with heavy doors.
 Oriental rugs of Spanish design made to order.
 The house had numerous 1930’s state of the art features, including a Walker Electric Sink and a two-ventilator in the kitchen.